walnuthq/madara-docs/docs/components/prover.md

 ## Security

 The used provers are built with Zero Knowledge technology.
 Such provers have the following basic characteristics:
-- A correctly implemented prover can't generate invalid proofs
+- A correctly implemented prover can't generate invalid proofs.
-- A correctly implemented verifier doesn't accept invalid proofs
+- A correctly implemented verifier doesn't accept invalid proofs.
-- It is not possible to modify a valid proof to prove things it shouldn't prove
+- It is not possible to modify a valid proof to prove things it shouldn't prove.

-Therefore, prover is the entity guaranteeing the blockchain's integrity - it's there to make sure everyone follows the rules.
+Therefore, the prover is the entity guaranteeing the blockchain's integrity - it's there to make sure everyone follows the rules.

 ### How many provers are needed

-In a fully decentralized blockchain there is no single point of failure.
+In a fully decentralized blockchain, there is no single point of failure.
 The same applies for the provers: there should be more than one.

 However, having just a single prover is not very dangerous either.
 One prover is a single point of failure because it may just go offline.
 But that's the worst that can happen: it may just stop producing new proofs, halting the network.